jake-knerr/js-style-guide/README.md

 math-utils-server.js
 ```

-#### A technique to ensure that a filename has the necessary descriptiveness is to give the file a specific, descriptive name and then keep appending the parent folders' names until the file's purpose is clear.
+#### A technique to name a file is to combine parent folders names (or variations of the folder names) with other descriptive terms — or merely combine parent folder names.

-When adding a folder's name, changing the name from a plural to a singular and vice-versa is fine.
-E.G. `/services` could become `mysql-service` singular.

-Typically, add the folder names as postfixes rather than prefixes.

-> Why typically add folders as postfixes?
-Because the name reads from the most specific to the least specific terms.
-The parent folders will typically be less specific than other terms.

 ```
 /* avoid - handlers is unclear*/